jabotxie/Learning_Management_System_059/README.md

 #### Teacher.java extends User.class
 A class that represents a teacher
 #### Student.java extends User.class
-A class that represents a student
+A class that represents a student and takes care of the functions students can perform in the discussion board.
+Specifically, students are able to view the courses on their dashboard, create their own replies to discussions, and upvote other students' posts.
 #### DiscussionForum.java
 A class that represents a discussion forum
 #### DiscussionPost.java:
-A class that represents posts in a discussion forum
+A class that represents posts in a discussion forum.
+This class includes the functionality for teachers and students through their ability to edit, create, and reply to posts.

 ### Program Decription
 In this thread, the user is asked to do the following things in linear order